vuejs/vuefire/docs/guide/realtime-data.md

 Each of these composables return a Vue `Ref` containing the data.
 Note **this is a readonly data**, you shouldn't mutate it directly, you should instead [use the Firebase SDK](./writing-data.md).
 VueFire will automatically keep the data in sync with the database.

-Sometimes, you need to start observing a different document or collection, let's say you have a _collection_ of contacts and that you display a specific contact based on the URL, e.g. displaying the contact with an id equal to `24` on `/contacts/24`, you can achieve this this by passing a _reactive variable of the data source_ to the `useDocument()`, `useDatabaseObject()`, etc composables:
+Sometimes, you need to start observing a different document or collection, let's say you have a _collection_ of contacts and that you display a specific contact based on the URL, e.g. displaying the contact with an id equal to `24` on `/contacts/24`, you can achieve this by passing a _reactive variable of the data source_ to the `useDocument()`, `useDatabaseObject()`, etc composables:

 <FirebaseExample>